radford-coding/bearbnb/README.md

 1. Django app
 2. PostgreSQL database
 3. Heroku deployment
+4. Amazon S3 bucket for image management
-4. CSS for styling
+4. CSS for styling, and Google Fonts
-4. JS for some responsive elements
-5. MCDatePicker js library
+4. JS for some responsive elements, and MCDatePicker js library
-6. Google Fonts

 ## Future improvements
-1. Search functionality - with parameters for price range, within a certain radius of a city, etc.
+1. Search functionality improvements - with parameters for price range, within a certain radius of a city, etc.
 2. A less old-timey theme
-3. Let bears review their stays in caves
+3. Let bears review their stays in caves and leave comments